gbs4ever/gbs4ever.github.io/_posts/2019-06-19-final_project.markdown

 `db:create  db:migrate`

 3.    then create you front-end      `npx create-react-app my-app` then `cd my-app` and then boot it `npm start`
-4. If you are plaining to add user -login do that first there are many ways  to do i like using cookies and sessions.
-This can be very comlicated so make sure it works first before moving on.
+4. If you are plaining to add user -login do that first, there are many ways it can be done , I like using cookies and sessions.
+This can become  very comlicated so make sure it works and bugs are taken care of first before moving on.
-5. Go to cors.rb and uncomment  the file add  these words `origins 'http://localhost:3000'`  we have just  whitelisted our front-end  server.
-Next  we need to go to the file  application.rb add this
+5. Go to cors.rb and uncomment  the file and add  these words `origins 'http://localhost:3000'`  we have just  whitelisted our front-end  server.
+Next  we need to go to the file  application.rb  make sure to add this
 		`config.middleware.use ActionDispatch::Cookies`
     ` config.middleware.use ActionDispatch::Session::CookieStore, key:_cookie_name'` .
 		 Last but not leastyou need to  add this to you application controller   ``include ::ActionController::Cookies``

 Yay !
-You back end is setup to be an api and also accept cookies now you just have to make sure you setup the front-end correctly .Good luck !
+You back end is setup to be an api and also able to  accept cookies now you just have to make sure you setup the front-end correctly .Good luck !

 Signing off